Doctor of Theology

 About this course

-The Doctor of Theology (ThD) is an AQF level 10 research doctoral award.
-It meets the specifications for a Doctoral Degree (Research) set by the Australian Qualifications Framework.
-It provides the opportunity to pursue advanced study in a theological discipline by research at the highest academic level.
+The Doctor of Theology meets the specifications for a Doctoral Degree (Research) set by the Australian Qualifications Framework.
+It provides candidates with the opportunity to pursue advanced study in a theological discipline by research at the highest academic level.
 It is designed for those who seek to expand their own understanding and develop new knowledge in theology for academic, vocational, professional and/or personal reasons.
 It also offers research training and experience that would support an academic or professional career involving research.

 The Doctor of Theology is undertaken by research and thesis alone.
 It provides the opportunity for candidates to embark on a significant, extended piece of research, which investigates a theological topic in a systematic, creative and comprehensive manner that is not available in coursework programs.
 The research will contribute to knowledge in an original way.